oppia/oppia-android/Overview-of-the-Oppia-Android-codebase-and-architecture.md

 # Codebase Walkthrough

-Here are some examples for how to traverse the codebase.
+Here is an example of how to traverse the codebase.
 (Note that the examples below are not real tasks/features, and should not be implemented.)

 ## Example